-Whether the consequences of an accident are inconvenient or catastrophic, our personal injury team provides the prompt, responsive and sympathetic service you need to obtain your compensation as speedily and successfully as possible.
+Whether the consequences of a military accident are inconvenient or catastrophic, Slater and Gordon provides the prompt, responsive and sympathetic service you need to obtain your compensation as speedily and successfully as possible.
 We have helped clients bring claims for injuries caused through defective equipment, military training accidents and road traffic accidents.

 There are various circumstances in which military personnel can bring a claim for compensation as a result of a military accident or injury: